 15.2 Test Equipment

-The alkaline solution for immersion can be made by dissolving 8 g of NaOH and 22.4 g of KOH in 1 l of deionized water.
+The alkaline solution for immersion can be made by dissolving 8 g of NaOH and 22.4 g of KOH in 1 litre of deionized water.
 This solution shall have the similar chemical composition as concrete pore solution and an initial pH of above 13.

 Immersion apparatus — An alkali resistant (say, acrylic) container with holes at the side face through which the bars can be inserted/placed.
 The space between the bars and the side plate can be sealed with an alkali resistant sealant.
 Then the container can be filled with solution so that the portion of the bars inside the container is immersed in solution (see Fig. 9).